artefactual-labs/atom-migration-helpers/PROCESS.md

 Lower-level data, like terms and actors, should be imported before higher level data, like information objects.

 It can be helpful to create a shell script to sequence the import.
 In this script it can be useful to note, in comments, how long each step of the import takes to run.

+## Detecting missing data

+To ensure that all source data got imported it can be useful to compare counts of source data with the number of imported items.

+The `scripts/data_counts.php` script can be used to generate counts.

+### Dealing with migration issues

+For complicated imports use of a tool like Trello can help keep track of any issues found.

+For complex transformations of data it can be worth describing things using pseudocode so non-developers can vet what's being done with source data.

 ### Importing in phases